aeternity/aeternity-reimagined/whitepaper.md

 ## Future Work

 We believe a blockchain needs to reach VISA and MasterCard throughput of thousands of transactions per second to replace those systems.
 Sharding and a higher performance consensus protocol are required to make this  happen.
-We have evaluated the latest research and think that [Omniledger](https://eprint.iacr.org/2017/406.pdf) is the best direction for future work, sans UTXO and with PoW.
+We have evaluated the latest research and think that OmniLedger is the best direction for future work, sans UTXO and with PoW.